zng-ui/zng/TODO/_current.md

     - Add search.
 * Fix icon docs, font not loading for demos (not implemented?)

-* Fix wrap inside v_stack.
-    - It reserves one extra column but does not fill it.

 * Finish implementing window `parent`.
     - [x] Theme fallback.
     - [x] Open center parent.